angular/angular/packages/core/src/render3/VIEW_DATA.md

 NOTE:
 - The `10` is not the actual size of `HEADER` but it is left here for simplification.
-- `LViewData` contain DOM instances only
+- `LViewData` contains DOM instances only
 - `TView.data` contains information on relationships such as where the parent is.
   You need the `TView.data` information to make sense of the `LViewData` information.

 ## `VARS`

-`VARS` contains information on how the bindings should be processed.
+`VARS` contains information on how to process the bindings.
-The size of `VARS` section is declared in `vars` of component definition.
+The size of the `VARS `section is declared in the property `vars` of the component definition.

 ```typescript
 @Component({